FGA-DIKU/EHR/corebehrt/main/README.md

   - The model is trained using input data available up to January 1, 2020.
   - Outcomes for training/validation are observed from January 1, 2020 to January 1, 2021, while outcomes for testing are observed from January 1, 2021 to January 1, 2022.

-This approach ensures that our evaluation mimics prospective deployment, where the model’s training and testing data reflect distinct time periods.
+This approach ensures that our evaluation mimics prospective deployment, where the model's training and testing data reflect distinct time periods.

 ### Step-by-Step Process